Maui Invasive Species Committee (MISC)

 Read more Kiaʻi Moku articles.

-Filed Under: Home Slider, Kia'i Moku Column Tagged With: 2018, coqui frogs, invasive species, lfa
+Filed Under: Kia'i Moku Column Tagged With: 2017, Africanized honeybees, honeybees in Hawaii, invasive species, mamalu poepoe

 Mullein and Milk Thistle-Some Medicinal Plants are a Bad Prescription for the Environment